 Feel free to mix metals, but limit them to just a few accents throughout the room.
 Go with a bedside lamp or ceiling fixture, curtain rods or picture frames, furniture trim, or collectibles.

 The four-poster bed is a classic style, and you cannot go wrong with one of these beauties in your bedroom.
 The contemporary four-poster is clean, simple, and often without a canopy.
 It has a completely different feel from the ornate Tuscan or country styles that were popular in the past.

 There’s something cozy about curling up in a four-poster bed.
 It’s as if you’re in a cocoon or your own little world.
 That's why it is one of your best options when it comes to setting a romantic bedroom vibe.Continue to 13 of 14 below.

 Statement Light Fixtures

 If your ceiling sports nothing fancier than a light bulb covered by a glass bowl fixture, it’s time to upgrade.
-Contemporary style calls for a statement light fixture – a strong touch that is enough to liven up an otherwise quiet bedroom.
+The contemporary style calls for a statement light fixture.
+It's a strong touch that is enough to liven up an otherwise quiet bedroom.

 The style is up to you—chandelier, oversize hanging shade, unique sculptural fixture, or something whimsical and fun.
 The only requirement is that the fixture is large enough and bold enough to attract the eye when someone enters the room.